Siddhesh582/Cartesian-Frenet-based-MPC/README.md

 Instead of a tricycle model, this implementation uses a **unicycle kinematic model**, and focuses on achieving accurate trajectory tracking and collision avoidance in structured environments with static obstacles.4

-**Updated Simulation Video**
-An updated simulation video showcasing the unicycle following the reference path and avoiding obstacles can be viewed here: https://youtu.be/Ds_wo5R4es8?si=OPO-AkcHl5R4es8
+**Updated Simulation Video** : Showcasing the unicycle following the reference path and avoiding obstacles can be viewed here https://youtu.be/Ds_wo5R4es8?si=OPO-AkcHl5R4es8

 ## 🚀 Project Features